Dr. Marcia Harrison

 West Virginia Academy

 of Science.
-She is a member of the West Virginia
+She was a member of the West Virginia

 Review Team for Next Generation Science Standards.

 Harrison's committee efforts

 University Chapter of the NASA WV Space Grant Consortium